Estate planning has gotten a bit more complicated, so I recently ran through this important to-do list:

 I bet I’m like many of you in that I have made no post-death plans for my digital life and possessions.

-Note: Having the passwords is essential.
-With some digital assets, your survivors won’t be able to access your accounts without them.
+Passing on your passwords is essential.
+With many digital assets, privacy policies will prevent your survivors from accessing your accounts without them.

 In general, you need to read the terms and conditions of each site you deal with to find out what can be done with your online presence after you die.
-But here are some of the major ones:
+But here is what some of the major ones say:

 No Right of Survivorship and Non-Transferability.
 You agree that your Yahoo! account is non-transferable and any rights to your Yahoo!
 ID or contents within your account terminate upon your death.
 Upon receipt of a copy of a death certificate, your account may be terminated and all contents therein permanently deleted.

-The Microsoft Next of Kin process allows for the release of Hotmail contents, including all emails and their attachments, address book, and Messenger contact list, to the next of kin of a deceased or incapacitated account holder and/or closure of the Hotmail account, following a short authentication process.
-We cannot provide you with the password to the account or change the password on the account, and we cannot transfer ownership of the account to the next of kin.
+[A]llows for the release of Outlook.com contents, including all emails and their attachments, address book, and Messenger contact list, to the next of kin of a deceased or incapacitated account holder and/or closure of the Microsoft account, following a short authentication process.
+[Microsoft] cannot provide you with the password to the account or change the password on the account, and we cannot transfer ownership of the account to the next of kin.
 Account contents are released by way of a data DVD which is shipped to you.

-Twitter.
-Twitter says, “In the event of the death of a Twitter user, we can work with a person authorized to act on the behalf of the estate or with a verified immediate family member of the deceased to have an account deactivated.”
+Twitter: “In the event of the death of a Twitter user, we can work with a person authorized to act on the behalf of the estate or with a verified immediate family member of the deceased to have an account deactivated,” Twitter says.
+The social media site will not provide access to the account of the deceased.

 Paying for help